eliocamp/spindler/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of spindler is to publish Twitter threads based on an rmarkdown document.
+The goal of spindler is to extend reproducible reporting to Twitter threads.
+Simply by adding a few lines into a rmarkdown document, you can publihs a Tweet thread with your selected results and short comments.

 ## Installation